The ADS Code of Business Conduct & Ethics

 Maintaining Books and Records

 Accurate financial reporting is a core aspect of how we conduct business.
 The Company’s goal is, and will always be, accounting transparency and accuracy.
 To meet this standard, we consider it essential to maintain detailed, accurate books, records, and accounts to accurately reflect our transactions and to provide full, fair, accurate, timely, and understandable disclosure in reports and documents that we file, or may file, with or submit to the U.S. Securities and Exchange Commission, any applicable exchange, any governmental agency, or in any other public communications.
 To ensure that we provide true, accurate and complete information, we maintain a system of internal accounting controls to reinforce and verify our own compliance with these policies.
-Associates must always stay in full compliance with any system of internal controls that is communicated by the CEO, CFO, General Counsel, the Compliance Manager, the Human Resources Department, or any department head, or that is generally communicated by the Company.
+Associates must always stay in full compliance with any system of internal controls that is communicated by the CEO, CFO, General Counsel, the Compliance Manager, the Human Resource Department, or any department head, or that is generally communicated by the Company.

 Relationships with Governments

 The Company and its Associates may deal with government officials in the course of the Company’s business.
 All interaction with government officials while on Company business must be professional and compliant with applicable laws and regulations.
 Any payment of cash, property or services that is, or could be interpreted to be, a bribe, kickback, or improper gift is strictly prohibited.
 Equally prohibited are promises of influence or favors in return for favorable government action.
 This policy does not prohibit Associates from making lawful, political contributions in their personal capacity.